Bond Basics: How to Reduce the Risks

 Acquire bonds with different maturity dates to diversify your bond holdings.
 A mix of issues maturing in one, three and five years will protect you from getting hurt by interest rate movements you can't control.
 Mutual funds are an excellent way to achieve diversity in your bond investments.

-Issuer Default
+Issuer default

-Interest-rate rises aren't the only potential enemy of bond investors.
-Another risk to consider is the chance that the organization that issued the bonds won't be able to pay them off.
-It's not realistic to expect that you could do the kind of balance-sheet analysis it takes to size up a company's ability to pay off its bonds in ten, 20 or even 30 years.
 Assessing the creditworthiness of companies and government agencies issuing bonds is a job for the pros, the best known of which are Standard & Poor's and Moody's.
 If the issuer earns one of the top four "investment grades" assigned by the companies — AAA, AA, A or BBB from Standard & Poor's, and Aaa, Aa, A or Baa from Moody's — the risk of default is considered slight.
-See What Bond Ratings Mean for more details.
+See Bond Basics: What the Ratings Mean for more details.

 Ratings below investment grade indicate that the bonds are considered either "speculative" (BB, Ba or B) or in real danger of default (various levels of C and, in the S&P ratings, a D, indicating that the issue is actually in default).
 You can consider any issue rated speculative or lower to be a "junk" bond, although brokers and mutual funds usually call them "high-yield" issues.

+Use caution with junk bonds or high yield bonds.
 Individual junk bonds are very risky and it's best to avoid them unless you're willing to study the company's prospects closely.
 Alternatively, you could purchase shares in a junk bond mutual fund, which would ease the risk a bit through diversification.
 Even then, junk bonds should never occupy more than a sliver of your portfolio.

-Diversify by buying bonds from several issuers or by investing in bond mutual funds.
-The fact that a municipal or corporate bond has a high rating is no guarantee that it is completely safe.
 All of the major credit-rating agencies missed the signs of distress at Enron Corporation, failing to lower their safety ratings until just days before the giant company filed for bankruptcy protection in late 2001.
 The raters said they had been deceived by Enron and would have dropped their ratings much sooner if they had had the facts.